balahmadi-Ox/BOTection/README.md

-  title={BOTection: bot detection by building Markov Chain models of bots network behavior}, author={Alahmadi, B and Mariconti, E and Spolaor, R and Stringhini, G and Martinovic, I}, year={October 5-9, 2020}, publisher={ASIA CCS '20, Proceedings of the 15th ACM Asia Conference on Computer and Communications Security}
+  title={BOTection: bot detection by building Markov Chain models of bots network behavior}, author={Alahmadi, B and Mariconti, E and Spolaor, R and Stringhini, G and Martinovic, I}, year={October 5-9, 2020}, publisher={Proceedings of the 15th ACM Asia Conference on Computer and Communications Security (AsiaCCS'20}
 }

 ```